GagePielsticker/Wordle-Remade/README.md

  [![License](https://img.shields.io/badge/license-MIT-green)](https://github.com/JamesPielstickerPortfolio/Wordle-Remade/blob/master/LICENSE.md)
 # Wordle Remade

-A re-creation of wordle using NodeJS, MongoDB, Docker, and many more modern technologies.
+A re-creation of wordle designed to be as scalable as possible for a fun side project :)

 ## Preface
 > I created this as a platform to refresh my fullstack skills in regards to web development.
 I figured a wordle recreation would be a good oppurtunity to do so.
 I designed this with a frontend service that delivers the to the client and an api service which stays hidden from public view.
 In each respective folder there is a settings.json file which points the frontend to the api and the api to mongodb etc. To run each respectively run the "NPM START" script in each package.